What has four wheels and loses money? – TechCrunch

 And, because we are proud, we won a Webby!
 Our show!
 How cool is that?
 Thank you for love listening, hate listening, all of it.
 We are so thankful.

-Ok, here’s what we talked about:
+OK, here’s what we talked about:

 - Why is every electric vehicle company going public via a SPAC, and why is there so much potential fraud in the space?
 Kirsten has some notes on the matter, but it boils down to money in both cases.